Cray-HPE/docs-csm/operations/node_management/Removing_a_Liquid-cooled_blade_from_a_System.md

 The `NodeBMC` MAC and IP addresses are assigned algorithmically and *must not be deleted* from the HSM.

-1. **Skip this step if DVS is operating over the HSN, otherwise proceed with this step.** Query HSM to determine the `ComponentID`, MAC, and IP addresses for each node in the blade.
+1. **Skip this step if DVS is operating over the HSN, otherwise proceed with this step.** Query HSM to determine the `ComponentID`, MAC addresses, and IP addresses for each node in the blade.

     The prerequisites show an example of how to gather HSM values and store them to a file.

     ```bash
     ncn# cray hsm inventory ethernetInterfaces list --component-id x9000c3s0b0n0 --format json
+    ```

+    Example output:

+    ```json
     [
         {
         "ID": "0040a6836339",